aws/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

 .. code:: python

-    def output_fn(prediction, content_type)
+    def output_fn(prediction, content_type, context)

 Where ``prediction`` is the result of invoking ``predict_fn`` and the content type for the response, as specified by the InvokeEndpoint request.
-The function should return a byte array of data serialized to content_type.
+The function should return a byte array of data serialized to ``content_type``.

+``context`` is an optional argument that contains additional serving information, such as the GPU ID and batch size.
+If specified in the function declaration, the context will be created and passed to the function by SageMaker.
+For more information about ``context``, see the `Serving Context class <https://github.com/pytorch/serve/blob/master/ts/context.py>`_.

 The default implementation expects ``prediction`` to be a torch.Tensor and can serialize the result to JSON, CSV, or NPY.
 It accepts response content types of "application/json", "text/csv", and "application/x-npy".